glouppe/info8006-introduction-to-ai/lecture9.md

 - With a (small) probability $\epsilon$, act randomly.
 - With a (large) probability $(1-\epsilon)$, follow the current policy.

-Problem: $\epsilon$-greedy does eventually explore the space, but keeps trashing around once learning is done.
+$\epsilon$-greedy does eventually explore the space, but keeps trashing around once learning is done.

 ---